 If you’re struggling to choose a specific type for smoking ribs, you can always use multiple types.
 For example, you can combine hickory wood with white oak wood to achieve a milder yet still deliciously smokey flavor.
 Pecan wood by itself may be overbearing for some people.
 By mixing it with white oak wood, though, you’ll achieve a milder flavor with your smoked ribs.

 Regardless of which type of wood you use to smoke ribs, remember to add more so that your grill or smoker remains full of smoke.
 Even if your charcoal is still hot, your wood may burn to ash.
 And if you don’t add more wood, your ribs won’t be exposed to a sufficient amount of flavorful smoke.
-Every half-hour or so, check your grill or smoker to see if the wood is still smoking.
-If it's not, add more cooking wood logs, smoking chunks or smoking chips to achieve the best flavor for your smoked ribs.